ACDC: The Adverse Conditions Dataset with Correspondences for Robust Semantic Driving Scene Perception: Acknowledgment

+Consistent with the observations in Sec.~\ref{sec:supervised:analysis}, transformer-based methods demonstrate stronger generalization than CNN-based methods.
+In Sec.~\ref{sec:supervised:analysis}, we noted that certain CNN-based models can achieve substantial in-domain performance gains through carefully designed feature aggregation mechanisms.
+However, in the present externally pre-trained setting, such designs may reduce out-of-distribution robustness.
+For example, HTC underperforms its base model, Cascade Mask R-CNN, in Table~\ref{table:pretrained_inst}, and Panoptic-DeepLab falls behind its base PanopticFPN in Table~\ref{table:pretrained_pan} on out-of-distribution evaluations.

-Existing works that model uncertainty in semantic segmentation~\cite{simultaneous:segmentation:outliers,uncertainty:bayesian} are evaluated only with IoU, which does not assess the predicted confidence.
+Existing uncertainty-based works on semantic segmentation~\cite{simultaneous:segmentation:outliers,uncertainty:bayesian} are evaluated only with IoU, which does not assess the predicted confidence.
 In contrast, for uncertainty-aware semantic segmentation, algorithms are required to output both a hard semantic prediction $\hat{H}$ and a confidence map $C$ with values in the range $[0,\,1]$.
-The average UIoU (AUIoU) metric is computed by thresholding $C$ at multiple thresholds across the range $[0,\,1]$, calculating the UIoU~\cite{MGCDA_UIoU} for each threshold and averaging the results.
-A pixel $p$ with confidence value below the examined threshold is treated as invalid and contributes positively if $J(p) = 1$ (true invalid) and negatively if $J(p) = 0$ (false invalid).
+The average UIoU (AUIoU) metric is computed by thresholding $C$ at multiple values across the range $[0,\,1]$, calculating the UIoU~\cite{MGCDA_UIoU} for each threshold and averaging the results.
+A pixel $p$ with confidence value below the threshold at hand is treated as invalid and contributes positively if $J(p) = 1$ (true invalid) and negatively if $J(p) = 0$ (false invalid).